Modeling Hierarchical Thinking in Large Reasoning Models

-This section provides a formal definition and foundation of the Finite State Machine framework.
-We start by organizing the structure of the Chain-of-Thought (CoT) reasoning and then introduce its representation through a FSM.
+We formalize the reasoning process of an LRM into a rigorous analytical framework (Figure \ref{fig:fsm_methodology} (a)) by modeling reasoning as a trajectory through a discrete state space and representing it as a Finite State Machine (FSM).
 FSM is a memoryless state machine, providing a simple model for capturing the reasoning progression.
-We recognize that more complex model, those that admit model state/memory, may eventually capture reasoning dynamics more accurately as transition decisions may depend on the reasoning state, but leave such explorations to future research.
+We recognize that more complex models, those that admit model state/memory, may eventually capture reasoning dynamics more accurately, as transition decisions may depend on the reasoning state/memory, but leave such explorations to future research.